 1.3 Public availability of approved action plans

-The approved Management Unit Action Plan is the official response to the audit report findings of nonconformance.
-Once the final audit reports are tabled in the Legislature, both the final audit reports and approved action plans are available to the public.
-Action plans that are available will be posted on the Ontario Government website by MNRF IB.
+The approved action plan is the official response to the audit report findings of non-conformance.
+Final audit reports and approved action plans will be made available to the public on a publicly accessible website.